 Why does root canal therapy have such a bad reputation?
-The truth is that this procedure is fairly simple and can allow us to save a tooth that we might otherwise have to pull.
+The truth is that this procedure is relatively simple and can allow us to save a tooth that we might otherwise have to pull.
 Thanks to advances in dental technology and improved techniques, you are unlikely to feel any discomfort during the procedure, and it will relieve the pain you are currently experiencing.

-Although many people refer to the root canal therapy procedure as simply “a root canal,” your root canal is actually part of the anatomy of your tooth.
+Although many people refer to the root canal therapy procedure as simply “a root canal,” your root canal is part of the anatomy of your tooth.
 The pulp chamber and the nerve of your tooth are both housed in the root canal.

 Sometimes, the root canal can become infected.
 This infection is often painful and can cause the death of the tooth’s root.
 If your tooth’s root dies, the tooth itself will eventually become discolored and fall out.

 Root canal therapy treats the infection in the root canal by removing the infected material from the tooth.
 Your dentist fills the tooth to protect and stabilize it, as well as to prevent the infection from recurring.
 If necessary, we may also cover the affected tooth with a crown to provide further protection.